Best Possible Future: A Story

 I was promoted again to Executive Producer.
 I now lead the development of multiple significant apps at the same time.
 I’m officially managing people, budgets, and projects.
 I am a key contributor to the strategy and success of this company.

-In their next meeting, Juan read his best possible future to Chris.
+In their next meeting, Adam read his best possible future to Chris.
 It gave her a clear vision of how Juan wants to learn and grow – and a reason to share his optimism.
 She can now help Juan work on a professional development plan to meet his career goals while moving the company forward.

 Writing down a “Best Possible Future” boosts optimism.
 Optimism boosts mood, which boosts brain function — which makes a Best Possible Future more likely to come true.